-Christina Nolan was officially the new U.S. attorney for Vermont according to a release from her office, which prosecutes federal crimes in the state.
+Christina Nolan has taken the oath to become the new U.S. attorney for Vermont.
+That's according to a release from her office, which prosecutes federal crimes in the state.

 Nolan's recommendation to the post was bipartisan.
 Earlier this year, Sen. Patrick Leahy, a Democrat, and Gov. Phil Scott, a Republican, jointly submitted her name to fill the position.
 Nolan was nominated by President Donald Trump and approved by the U.S. Senate on Nov.
 9.

 Nolan has been Vermont's assistant U.S. attorney since 2010.
 She is now the top federal law enforcement official in Vermont, and she's the first woman to be confirmed to the position by the Senate.
 However, she's not the first woman to hold the office.
 When former U.S. Attorney Eric Miller stepped down earlier this year, Eugenia A.P.
 Cowles filled the job as acting U.S. attorney.

 In a statement, Nolan said it's an honor to serve the state and U.S. citizens in her new role.